University of Minnesota Administrative Policy

 • Review all program documentation, forms, policy, and procedure.

-• Schedule the leave without pay percentages and the last day of employment with the tenured faculty member or continuous academic professional, dean or other appropriate senior leader and the Senior Director, Total Compensation (Office of Human Resources).
+• Schedule the leave without pay percentages and the last day of employment with the tenured faculty member or academic professional with a continuous appointment, dean or other appropriate senior leader and the Senior Director, Total Rewards (Office of Human Resources).

 • Follow procedures as outlined under Administrative Procedure: Implementing the Phased Retirement Program.